 Digitisation will change the characteristics of the data available to people and organisations.
-Data volumes increase-hence "big data"-the data are moving or changing at higher velocity, the data are only useful if they can be given value, the data 350 come in many different varieties, and the veracity of the data needs to be checked and ensured.
-These challenges are known as the "five Vs" of big data for the volume, velocity, value, variety, and veracity of data (Ishwarappa and Anuradha, 2015).
-Practically, data becomes "big" when it cannot be handled using existing approaches.
+Data volumes increase - hence "big data" - the data are moving or changing at higher velocity, the data are only useful if they can be given value, the data come in many different varieties, and the veracity of the data needs to be checked and ensured.
+These challenges are known as the "five V's" of big data for the volume, velocity, value, variety, and veracity of data (Ishwarappa and Anuradha, 2015).
+Practically, data become "big" when they cannot be handled using existing approaches.
 For example, when data volumes exceed storage capacities on a typical desktop computer, they require specialised storage and analysis tools.
-As a result, what is considered big data is not fixed, but changes depending on the user as storage gets cheaper, computing power increases, or new software is developed.
+As a result, what is considered big data is not fixed but changes depending on the user as storage gets cheaper, computing power increases, or new software is developed.

-Although it brings challenges, such a level of data availability also brings advantages, for example the ability to aggregate information across a fleet of wind turbines, or to look at an entire wind plant project from first idea through to decommissioning.
+Although it brings challenges, such a level of data availability also brings advantages, for example the ability to aggregate information across a fleet of wind turbines, or to look at an entire wind plant project from the first idea through to decommissioning.
 Furthermore, this ability to see the whole picture allows organisations to identify, explore, and act upon hidden relationships when appropriate data management and analytics tools are available.

 Many tools have already been developed to help users deal with big data.
-One way to cope with big data is to store it together with metadata to enable its management.
+One way to cope with big data is to store them together with metadata to enable their management.
 Cloud-based computing allows users to manipulate much larger amounts of data than can be processed on a desktop computer, while dedicated search tools allow the data to be queried.
-Similarly, visualisation can help understand big data (Bush et al., 2017).
-Another challenge with big data is the need for organisational IT services that span physical infrastructure and cloud-based or remote infrastructure.
-This can bring pricing uncertainty and also increases an organisation's attack surface and can also require very specialised knowledge.
+Similarly, visualisation can help in understanding big data (Bush et al., 2017).

+Another challenge with big data is the need for organisational IT services that span physical infrastructure and cloudbased or remote infrastructure.
+This can bring pricing uncertainty and also increases an organisation's attack surface, and further, it can require very specialised knowledge.
 An alternative is to devolve responsibility to individual users, but this can rapidly result in a patchwork of independent solutions.

-Taking cues from the tech sector (e.g., LinkedIn, Google), we expect that metadata will be an increasingly important aspect of big data analytics.
-A database noting previously useful connections, verification studies, and framing a general knowledge map will likely assist in developing next-generation analysis approaches.
+Taking cues from the tech sector (e.g. LinkedIn, Google), we expect that metadata will be an increasingly important aspect of big data analytics.
+A database noting previously useful connections and verification studies, as well as framing a general knowledge map, will likely assist in developing nextgeneration analysis approaches.
 For example, a knowledge map could assist a large owner in recognising and connecting maintenance data from a diversity of contractors.
-This is known as the "open-world"
+This is known as the "open-world" assumption, where it is not assumed that all data will be acquired in a standard form.

-The issues and challenges of big data are generally well-known, and solutions exist.
+The issues and challenges of big data are generally wellknown, and solutions exist.
 The next step in digitalisation is then to make data available to the right users to provide insight and apply outcomes.
-This requires effective data management and data 375 analytics.
+This requires effective data management and data analytics.